Updated 20th December 2022

 If you have security concerns, please take a moment to think about what it is that you want to keep private, who might be interested in your message, and whether or not this is an issue for you.
 I recommend this Surveillance Self Defense guide from The Electronic Frontier Foundation.
 The Security Scenarios section is a very useful guide for journalists, activists and human rights defenders.

 For a very simple, but very secure option, download Threema and send me a message.
 Threema is a messaging app that you download (like Whatsapp) but the messages are super secure and private.
 You do not need a phone number to set up a Threema account so it can be more anonymous than the Signal app.
 You also do not need my phone number to contact me on Threema, just use my ID: 2YN8NH3A

 The easiest way to send and receive encrypted emails is to set up a Protonmail account.
 You can then email me at hoskinstansy at protonmail dot com and the message will be end-to-end encrypted.
 Please note that encryption does not apply if only one of the addresses is a Protonmail account while the other is gmail/hotmail/yahoo etc. (Remember: This option still shows that Person A contacted Person B at a specific date and time.)

 For most circumstances, the best and easiest choice is to install the Signal app onto a mobile phone.
 Signal is basically like WhatsApp but far more secure.
-Once you have Signal, you can message me at XXXXXX (coming soon!).
-Please be aware this is not my personal number, it can only receive messages not calls, and is only to be used for this purpose.
+Until Signal introduce the same kinds of codes that Threema do, please make first contact via Threema and we can move to Signal after that.